How to Get Into the Yale School of Medicine: Requirements and Strategies

 In 2019, Yale announced that students receiving financial aid would be expected to borrow just $15,000 per year going forward, reducing its “unit loan” by 50 percent over two years.
 As a result, students eligible for financial aid take out fewer loans and receive more institutional scholarships, and they should graduate with no more than $60,000 in debt.

-Starting in 2023-2024, students that qualify for need-based aid commit to taking out a $10,000 annual loan and Yale will cover the remainder of costs including room and board meaning these students will graduate with only $40,000 in debt.
+Since 2023-2024, students who qualify for need-based aid have been able to commit to taking out a $10,000 annual loan and Yale has agreed to cover the remainder of costs including room and board, meaning these students will graduate with only $40,000 in debt.

 ----